Aqidah: Schools of theology

-Muslim theology is the theology and interpretation of creed (aqidah) that derived from the Qur'an and Hadith.
 The contents of Muslim theology can be divided into theology proper such as theodicy, eschatology, anthropology, apophatic theology, and comparative religion.
-In the history of Muslim theology, there have been theological schools among Muslims displaying both similarities and differences with each other in regard to beliefs.
+In the history of Sunni Muslim theology, there have been theological schools among Muslims displaying both similarities and differences with each other in regard to beliefs.

-Traditional Sunni schools

 Kalam

 Kalām is an "Islamic scholastic theology" of seeking theological principles through dialectic.
 In Arabic, the word literally means "speech/words."
 A scholar of kalām is referred to as a mutakallim (Muslim theologian; plural mutakallimūn).
-There are many schools of Kalam, the main ones being the Mutazila, the Ash'ari and Maturidi schools in Sunni Islam.
-Traditionalist theology rejects the use of kalam, regarding humans reason as sinful in unseen matters.
+There are many schools of Kalam, the main ones being the Ash'ari and Maturidi schools in Sunni Islam, and the Mu'tazilis (who are not Sunni).
+Traditionalist theology rejects the use of kalam, regarding human reason as sinful in unseen matters.

-Muʿtazilite
+Usul al-din

+Usul al-din, "the principles of religion", is used by scholars in different meanings.
+In the ordinary sense, it represents the aqidah, articles of faith, "truths which must be believed".
+In this sense, the scientific discussion about usul al-din constitute the ilm al-kalam.

+There is a difference in the use of the word usul in usul al-din when compared with usul al-fiqh where the term refers to the sources underlying the sharia, as usul al-din represents not the sources, but the theological judgement itself.

+Usul al-din is frequently used in titles of many works by Islamic scholars, including the kalam ones.

+Western scholars, like George Makdisi, occasionally use usul al-din to designate the traditionalist theology as opposed to the rationalist kalam.